marmstr4/HISPEC10_Geant4_Sim/README.md

 It is reccomended to install gfortran it includes them both.
 The makefile should detect the correct version to use in each case.

-once the build directory is constructed with cmake and filled with sybolic links to the clx and dweiko executables the final installation can be made by calling make.
+Once the build directory is constructed with cmake and filled with sybolic links to the clx and dweiko executables the final installation can be made by calling make.